WPIRoboticsEngineering/RBE2001_template/README.md

 # Develop Code for your project

-## Install Eclipse and the Sloeber plugin (If the computer doesnt already have it)
+## Install Eclipse and the Sloeber plugin (If the computer doesn't already have it)

 Download the eclipse installer from here: